What to Wear in Edinburgh

 Footwear: Chelsea boots.

-Accessories: A wool scarf with a matching beret.
+Accessories: A wool scarf and matching beret.

 15. Night Out Glam for Live Music